 A few things to consider with square footage:

-• Consider the timeline for your first house – is it a 5-year house or a 30-year house?
-Depending on your timeline you may be able to do with less house.
+- Consider the house buying timeline for your first house – is it a 5-year house or a 30-year house?
+Depending on your timeline, you may be able to do with a smaller-priced place.

 2) Number of Bedrooms

 Consider not simply what you need now, but any future plans for children.
-Are you thinking of renting out a room or taking on roommates to help pay the bills?
+For example, are you thinking of renting out a room or taking on roommates to help pay the bills?